wjakob/nanobind/docs/porting.rst

   nanobind.
 - ○ **Holders**: nanobind instances co-locate instance data with a Python object instead of accessing it via a holder type.
-This is a major difference compared to pybind11, which has :ref:`implications on object ownership
-  <ownership>` and may need tweaks to bind code that uses unique and shared
+This is a major difference compared to pybind11 and may need tweaks to bind code that uses unique and shared pointers.
+The :ref:`intermediate <ownership>` and :ref:`advanced
-  pointers.
+  <ownership_adv>` sections on object ownership provide further detail.
 - ○ **Multi-intepreter, Embedding**: The ability to embed Python in an executable or run several independent Python interpreters in the same process is unsupported.
 Nanobind caters to bindings only.
 Multi-interpreter support